 - law no. 508 of 21 December 1999 establishing the sector of the higher education for the fine arts, music and dance (Alta formazione artistica, musicale e coreutica - Afam).

-- law no. 240 of 30 December 2010 that introduced a series of provisions on the re-organization of universities, on the status of the academic staff and on the quality and efficiency of the university system.
+- law no. 240 of 30 December 2010 that introduced a series of provisions on the re-organisation of universities, on the status of the academic staff and on the quality and efficiency of the university system

 A more complete list of current legislation in the education and training sector is available in the 'Legislation and official policy documents' section.